Blogging is competitive. In fact, today, there are over 600 million blogs.

-If you’re doing these things, you can still succeed with blogging in 2020.
+If you’re doing these things, you can still succeed with blogging.
 If you’re not, you’re likely to not see great results.Eric Hoppe, Crowd Content Media Inc.

 I was happy to see Eric discuss E-A-T as it’s a term that is unfamiliar to many businesses just starting out in content marketing, but is incredibly important.
 E-A-T stands for:

 In short, Google does not want to put content on the first page that isn’t reputable, especially if the content is about YMYL, or, your money or your life (i.e., financial advice, medical and health advice, etc.).

 Instead, Google wants to ensure that blog articles ranking high for these topics are written by experts.
 If you are qualified to write on topics that fall within the YMYL category, you should take steps to actively boost your E-A-T score.

 Blogging is not dead, but it’s definitely not easy.
 To be successful, a company must be willing and able to dedicate enough resources to create in-depth, novel content at a frequent rate (think daily, not monthly).
 They must also be willing to wait months before they begin to see a return.
 If the company can’t do that, there are likely better strategies for them than blogging, such as focusing on video content and/or publishing to other brand’s platforms through guest blogging and podcast interviews.Tyler Samani-Sprunk, Simple Strat

 I’ve spoken to lots of businesses and bloggers over the years who have given up on their blogs because they didn’t see an outcome right away.
 Tyler makes a fantastic point that blogging requires patience!